Our newest local guide Daniel Torres was an instant hit with customers. Get to know the charming Peruvian below.

 Touring guests around Cusco.
 Looking at its unique architecture.
 I love showing off the juxtaposition of ancient Inca palaces, temples and walls beside contemporary art galleries and modern restaurants.

 I’m very passionate about wanting every single person to feel they had the trip of a lifetime and developed unforgettable friendships.
-I get super excited every time I have a new group and get to share my country, culture and FOOD with!
+I get super excited every time I have a new group and get to share my country, culture and FOOD with them!